 The idea isn’t to overload one person with a monumental meeting task for them to delegate to others.
 Instead, make action items simple enough for an individual to tackle with a little collaboration.

-In it, we describe how Steve Jobs came up with the Directly Responsible Individual (DRI) to solve problems with accountability at Apple.
+At Apple, Steve Jobs came up with the Directly Responsible Individual (DRI) to solve problems with accountability.
 This DRI is the assigned person to a meeting task, and having one helps ensure that action items have clear leaders for efficient completion.

 7. Push tasks into the system where you manage your work.